Civil Bombing Decoy SF1 (c)- Downside

 Larger sites were constructed to represent a whole city with combined lighting and fire effects that covered many acres of open land as at Blackdown on the Mendips south of Bristol and Sinah Common near Portsmouth.
 Smaller sites and individual illumination systems could represent a single factory or feature that might draw bombs or of equal importance, be mistaken for a genuine navigational landmark and thus add to the overall deception and inaccuracy of the bombing and navigation which could be just as effective at destroying aircraft as gunfire.

 Other decoy specialities were ‘inland’ harbours – complete with dock lighting and pools of water to give a realistic reflection, fake railway sidings where red lights in a box would be faded on and off or intermittently displayed by mechanically opening and closing flaps to simulate railway engines with opening fire doors.
 Red and green ‘railway signals’ were also built.
 Flickering lights appeared to be factories with furnaces or heat treatment processes, sheds were fitted with lights and the doors opened and closed automatically to break the ‘blackout’ and skylights were placed in fields with lights under them to simulate a faulty blackout in a factory, all intended to draw bombs from the real targets.
-There were even simulated airfields with a flare path, car headlamps simulating taxiing planes and a trolley that careered along the ground showing navigation and landing lights looking like a landing aircraft and invited attack.
+There were even simulated airfields with a flare path, car headlamps simulating taxiing planes and a trolley that careered along wires just above the ground showing navigation and landing lights looking like a landing aircraft and inviting attack.
 For daytime effect, false runways, dummy buildings and inflatable or canvas dummy aircraft were built, masterminded by the special effects team from Shepperton.

 A decoy site set out to mimic a particular aspect of night time activity appropriate to a specific target.
 Arranged to imitate the correct distance between the various identifying points of the genuine target and providing a visual marker intended to confuse aircraft navigators into thinking that the ‘town’ or industrial complex had then been plunged into darkness as the blackout was enforced with the arriving raiders.
 A fire decoy would portray burning and collapsing buildings, individually or in lines, giving an impression of city streets, a true vision of Hell from 15,000 feet.
 Depending on the type of decoy, an apparently random mass of earth tumps, cables, lights, tanks on scaffolding stilts, concrete troughs and unsurfaced tracks by day, became a very realistic replica of the local city by night with dim lights, factory furnaces and railway traffic all with a very indifferent blackout that would have had any genuine ARP Wardens yelling ‘Put that light out’ with unreserved venom.